 Term Description Articles/ Articles of Articles of Association of our Company, as amended.
 Association/AoA Board/ Board of Directors Board of Directors of our Company or a duly constituted committee thereof.
 Directors Directors of our Company, unless otherwise specified EFPL Edelweiss Finvest Private Limited EFSL Edelweiss Financial Services Limited Edelcap Securities Edelcap Securities Limited EGM Extra-ordinary General Meeting ESOP Employee Stock Option Programme Equity Shares Equity shares of our Company of face value of ₹ 10 each.
 Edelweiss Group Edelweiss Financial Services Limited, its subsidiaries and associates Financial Statements Reformatted Financial Information and Unaudited Condensed Interim Financial Statements Memorandum/ Memorandum of Memorandum of Association of our Company, as amended.
-Association/ MoA ₹ / Rs. / INR / Rupees Indian Rupees Reformatted Financial The reformatted statement of assets and liabilities of our Company as at Information March 31, 2017, March 31, 2016, March 31, 2015, March 31, 2014 and March 31, 2013 and the related reformatted statement of profit and loss for the year ended 2017, 2016, 2015, 2014 and 2013 and the reformatted statement of cash flow for the year ended March 31, 2017, 2016, 2015, 2014 and 2013 as examined by our Company's Statutory Auditors, M/s Price Waterhouse Chartered Accountants LLP.
-Our audited standalone financial statements as at and for the years ended March 31, 2017, March 31, 2016, March 31, 2015, March 31, 2014 and March 31, 2013 form the basis for such Reformatted Financial Information.
+Association/ MoA ₹ / Rs. / INR / Rupees Indian Rupees Reformatted Financial The reformatted statement of assets and liabilities of our Company as at Information March 31, 2017, March 31, 2016, March 31, 2015, March 31, 2014 and March 31, 2013 and the related reformatted statement of profit and loss for the Fiscal year ended 2017, 2016, 2015, 2014 and 2013 and the reformatted statement of cash flow for the year ended March 31, 2017, 2016, 2015, 2014 and 2013 as examined by our Company's Statutory Auditors, M/s Price Waterhouse Chartered Accountants LLP.
+Our and to determine the control of Our audited standalone financial statements as at and for the years ended March 31, 2017, March 31, 2016, March 31, 2015, March 31, 2014 and March 31, 2013 form the basis for such Reformatted Financial Information.
 Registered and Corporate Office The Registered and Corporate Office is Edelweiss House, Off.
-C.S.T Road, 8 Kalina, Mumbai - 400 098, Maharashtra, India.
+C.S.T Road, Registered and Corporate Office Kalina, Mumbai - 400 098, Maharashtra, India.
 RoC Registrar of Companies, Maharashtra at Mumbai.
-Securities IPO Committee The committee constituted by our Board of Directors by a board resolution dated January 22, 2018 Statutory Auditors/Auditors The statutory auditors of our Company being M/s Price Waterhouse • Chartered Accountants LLP.
+Securities IPO Committee The committee constituted by our Board of Directors vide resolution dated Securities if O Committee January 22, 2018 Statutory Auditors/Auditors The statutory auditors of our Company being M/s Price Waterhouse Suratory Fluctions/Fluctions Chartered Accountants LLP.
 Unaudited Condensed Interim The unaudited special purpose condensed interim financial statements as Financial Statements of and for the nine months period ended December 31, 2017 under Indian GAAP